zuplo/docs/docs/articles/web-standard-apis.md

 Zuplo's runtime supports the standards
 [Web Workers API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API).
-This means that you can rely on the same set of Javascript APIs you would find in a browser environment.
+This means that you can rely on the same set of JavaScript APIs you would find in a browser environment.

 ## Built-In Objects